Wahoo KICKR V6 vs Zwift Hub — Which Smart Trainer Is Worth It?

 App Ecosystem Lock-In

-In practice, though, the product is clearly designed with Zwift as the primary use case.
+The Zwift Hub is made by Zwift.
+It pairs natively and seamlessly with Zwift — sometimes faster than third-party trainers pair, apparently.
+But the Hub also works with TrainerRoad, Wahoo SYSTM, Rouvy, Kinomap, and every other ANT+/Bluetooth-compatible platform.
+It is not technically locked to Zwift.
+In practice, though, the product was clearly designed with Zwift as the primary use case.
 The marketing is Zwift-forward.
 The support documentation is Zwift-forward.
-If Zwift’s subscription price goes up (it’s already increased once, moving to $19.99/month), or if Zwift makes platform decisions you disagree with, you’re holding hardware built to serve that ecosystem.
+Zwift’s subscription has already moved to $19.99/month — if it rises again, or if Zwift makes platform decisions you disagree with, you’re holding hardware built to serve that ecosystem first.

 What KICKR V6 Offers on Connectivity